Overview

 Below are technical examples for reference on DNS and HTML email formatting.

-Examples below are provided from the actual DNS records and will generate specifically for your Sending Domain and mail FROM domain.
+Examples below are provided from the actual DNS records and will be generated specifically for your Sending Domain and mail FROM domain.

 DNS Record Examples